lancenacabuan/Shaliah/README.md

 Taken together, this is a formidable case.
 The Trinitarian model explains the highest texts by taking their apparent divine implications ontologically.
 It then explains dependence, obedience, limited knowledge, prayer, suffering, death, and subjection through incarnation, two natures, and distinctions between eternal equality and economic role.

-Its principal exegetical cost is that these metaphysical distinctions are often not stated in the passages where they are needed.
+Its principal exegetical cost is that these metaphysical distinctions function as second-order theological explanations rather than distinctions ordinarily made explicit in the individual passages themselves.
 “The Son does not know” becomes “the Son does not know according to his human nature”; “my God” is assigned to the incarnate economy; and received authority coexists with intrinsic omnipotence.
 These explanations may be valid theological synthesis, but they are additional interpretive machinery.

 ### 12.2 The Strongest Biblical Unitarian Case